5th June, 2024

 Find out more about toolbox talks in what is a toolbox talk?

-Toolbox talks are good health and safety practice, and they do bring with them lots of benefits.
+Toolbox talks are a good health and safety practice, and they do bring with them lots of benefits.
 A more engaged workforce is a safer workforce.
-And while they are not mentioned specifically in health and safety regulations, there are specific regulations relating to the provision of information and instruction.
+While they are not mentioned specifically in health and safety regulations, there are specific regulations relating to the provision of information and instruction.
 What is a toolbox talk?
 It's a way of providing information and instruction to your team!

-Let's look at a couple of examples for where this requirement comes up in health and safety law.
+Let's look at a couple of examples of where this requirement comes up in health and safety law.

-1. the provision of such information, instruction, training and supervision as is necessary to ensure, so far as is reasonably practicable, the health and safety at work of his employees.
+(c) the provision of such information, instruction, training and supervision as is necessary to ensure, so far as is reasonably practicable, the health and safety at work of his employees;

 The Health and Safety at Work etc. Act is the big one when it comes to health and safety law.
 It applies to every workplace.
 To all employers.
 And, it's the act that allows all other health and safety regulations to exist!